DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 > - Adapt — remix, transform, and build upon the material for any purpose, even commercially.
 >
 > Under the following terms:
 >  - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your intended use as licensee.
 >
 > The licensor cannot revoke these freedoms as long as you follow the license terms.
 >